everpub/openscienceprize/proposal.md

 precise description.
 Only the publication of code and environment together allows post hoc analysis for flawed methodology or whether a result was affected by a certain bug in a computer program used.
+Our proposal does not aim to solve long term archival and guaranteeing that an executable paper can still be executed in the distant future.
+However by enabling automated execution we facilitate detection of bit rot as early as possible, so that remedial action can be taken.

 ### Outreach story